 For purposes of these TMDLs only, waste load allocations are given to NPDES-permitted discharge points and load allocations are given to discharges from activities that do not have an associated NPDES permit, such as mine forfeiture sites, AMLs (including tunnel discharges, seeps, and surface runoff), failing septic systems, and straight pipes.
 The decision to assign load allocations to these sources does not reflect any determination by WVDEP or EPA as to whether there are, in fact, unpermitted point source discharges.
-In addition, by establishing these TMDLs with mine drainage discharges, failing septic systems, and straight pipes treated as load allocations, WVDEP and EPA are not determining that these discharges are exempt from NPDES permitting requirements.
+In addition, by establishing these TMDLs with mine drainage discharges, failing septic systems and straight pipes treated as load allocations, WVDEP and EPA are not determining that these discharges are exempt from NPDES permitting requirements.

-Section 6 of each subwatershed appendix presents applicable TMDLs for aluminum, iron, manganese, fecal coliform bacteria, or sediment, as appropriate.
+Section 6 of each subwatershed appendix presents applicable TMDLs for aluminum, iron, manganese, selenium, fecal coliform bacteria, or sediment, as appropriate.
 Allocation spreadsheets also provide applicable TMDLs, wasteload allocations to individual point sources and load allocations to categories of unpermitted sources.
-The Metals and pH Allocation Spreadsheet present the detailed metal TMDLs, LAs, WLAs, and pH results.
+The Metals and pH Allocation Spreadsheet presents the detailed metal TMDLs, LAs, WLAs, and pH results.
 The Fecal Coliform Bacteria Allocation Spreadsheet presents detailed fecal coliform TMDLs, LAs, WLAs, and MS4 WLAs.
 The Sediment Allocation Spreadsheet presents the detailed sediment TMDLs, LAs, WLAs for non-mining permits, WLAs for mining permits, and MS4 WLAs.
 The TMDLs are presented as average annual loads because they were developed to meet TMDL endpoints under a range of conditions observed throughout the year.

-Sources for metals and pH in the Upper Kanawha River watershed are: point sources, including mining, non-mining, and construction stormwater permits; and unpermitted sources, including mine drainage from AMLs and bond forfeiture sites, as well as sediment sources including forestry, oil and gas, roads, agriculture, and other land disturbance activities.
-There are a total of 143 mining-related NPDES permits with 938 associated outlets in the 17 subwatersheds.
+Sources for metals and pH in the Coal River watershed are: point sources, including mining, non-mining, and construction stormwater permits; and unpermitted sources, including mine drainage from AMLs and bond forfeiture sites, as well as sediment sources including forestry, oil and gas, roads, agriculture, and other land disturbance activities.
+There are a total of 240 mining-related NPDES permits with 2,661 associated outlets in the six subwatersheds.
 A complete list of the permits and outlets is provided in the appendices of the Technical Report.
 Figure 4-1 illustrates the locations of these sources.
-Four non-mining NPDES permitted outlets in the watershed have effluent limits for metals and pH.
-Based on the minimal flows of their discharges, these permitted non-mining sources are believed to be negligible.
+Non-mining NPDES permitted outlets in the watershed may include the wastewater discharges from water treatment plants.
+In addition, the discharges from construction activities that disturb more than 1 acre of land are legally defined as point sources.
+The sediment introduced from such discharges can contribute metals.
+All other non-mining NPDES permits (i.e., the wastewater discharges) must discharge at a pH between 6.0 and 9.0.
+Based on the minimal flows of their discharges, these permitted nonmining sources are believed to be negligible.
 Under these TMDLs, these minor discharges are assumed to operate under their current permit limits and were given WLAs based on their current permit limits.
 WVDEP issued a general NPDES permit to regulate stormwater flowing into streams from discharges associated with construction activities.
-There are two construction stormwater permits in the watersheds addressed by this report.
+There are three construction stormwater permits in the watersheds addressed by this report.
 Because the total disturbed area associated with these permits is small (less than 15 acres), they were considered a negligible source of metals.
 The TMDL does not prescribe pollutant reduction from the existing construction stormwater sources.
 Load allocations for metals were assigned to AMLs, bond forfeiture sites, and sediment sources including forestry, oil and gas, roads, agriculture, and other land disturbance areas.